Dies-Irae/Dies-Irae.github.io/index.md

 1. Wang, M., & Mueller, F. (2024).
 Coprime Bivariate Bicycle Codes and their Properties. arXiv:2408.10001.
 2. Stack, J., Wang, M. & Mueller, F. (2025).
 Assessing Teleportation of Logical Qubits in a Distributed Quantum Architecture under Error Correction. arXiv:2504.05611.
 3. Wang, M., Li, A., & Mueller, F. (2025).
-Fully Parallelized BP Decoding for Quantum LDPC Codes Can Outperform BP-OSD. arXiv preprint arXiv:2507.00254.
+Fully Parallelized BP Decoding for Quantum LDPC Codes Can Outperform BP-OSD.
+(HPCA2026 accepted) arXiv preprint arXiv:2507.00254.

 ## Sheet Music
 Selected sheet music transcribed or arranged by me.
 Some of them come with visualizzations which can be found on [Bilibili](https://space.bilibili.com/1228973910).